tannerstell/DepthFirstSearch/README.md

 **Documentation before solving problem:**

-1. Structure: Since this is a two dimensional array, double for loop or DataFrame may be necessary.
+1. Structure: Since this is a two dimensional array, double for loop or DataFrame methods may be necessary.
 To simplify indexing coordinates, unique IDs can be generated with a hashmap, using the respective coordinate as a key and id as value.